Q & A

 - Targeting acupuncture trigger points (similar to acupuncture but without the needles)

-- Broad coverage of deep tissue with laser photons to stimulate changes in the tissue
+- Broad coverage of tissue with IR or Red light photons to reduce pain and stimulate healing

 - Acute and chronic pain